smariotti/Valheim/TrophyHuntMod/Package/README.md

 	This will display pins on the in-game Map showing the path that the Player has traveled during the session.
 One pin every 100 meters or so.

+`/showbosses`

+	Puts map pins on the world map for all potential boss spawn locations

 `/trophyscale`

 	This allows the user to scale the trophy sizes (1.0 is default) for better readability at some screen resolutions.